sonic-net/SONiC/doc/storagemond/storagemond-hld.md

-reserved_blocks         = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic) firmware                = STRING                    ; Describes the Firmware version of the SSD                                              (Dynamic) health                  = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs      (Dynamic)
+reserved_blocks         = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic) firmware                = STRING                    ; Describes the Firmware version of the SSD                                              (Dynamic) health                  = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs      (Dynamic) last_sync_time          = STRING                    ; The latest successful sync time of disk attribtes to STATE_DB in UNIX timestamp format (Dynamic)
 ```

 NOTE: disk_io_reads and disk_io_writes return total LBAs read/written.
 'LBA' stands for Logical Block Address.